Are Palm Trees Bad for Environment?

 And while we're at it, let's compare Miami Florida palm trees vs. California palm trees.

-In California, Los Angeles Agreed!
+In California, Los Angeles Agreed - Palms Must Go!

 Another city famed for palms all along its streets is in California.